andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 Once this has completed, you can reinstall Pi-hole using the instructions in this article.

 Essentially all you have to do is run ```docker pull pihole/pihole``` in the Command Prompt, and when it has completed downloading, run your customized docker command to restore your Pi-hole instance.
 Congratulations, you should now be running the latest version of Pi-hole!

+#### What is this set-up like to use on a daily basis?
+See my follow up post where I share my experiences after four months [Review: living with Pi-hole on Windows 10]({{site.baseurl}}/2020/04/24/review-living-with-pi-hole-on-windows-10.html).